Using Logical Specifications of Objectives in Multi-Objective Reinforcement Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-An ideal decision making agent has the ability to adjust behavior according to the needs and preferences of a user.
+An ideal decision making agent has the ability to adjust behavior according to the needs and preferences of a human user.
 Preferably, this would be done without retraining.
 Rather than learning separate policies for each desired behavior, we have shown that information about state, transitions, and the interactions between objectives can be captured and shared in a single model.

-This work can be framed in many ways: as a non-linear generalization of MORL, or as a generalization of UVFA where value functions generalize across complex tasks specifications, instead of a single goal state.
+This work can be framed in multiple ways: as a non-linear generalization of MORL, or as a generalization of UVFA where value functions generalize across complex tasks specifications.
 Either way, our results demonstrate that deep RL agents can successfully learn about, and generalize across, complex task specifications encoded in complex languages.
 We are particularly excited about our zero-shot results: our agents generalize to never-before-seen task specifications that are complex and nuanced, and are able to perform almost optimally with no task-specific training.
 If we allow the agent to train on new tasks, our warm-start experiments suggest that the parameters we have found serve as an excellent initialization that enables an agent to rapidly achieve optimal performance on a new task.

 We have also shown preliminary evidence that when trying to summarize and utilize complex specifications, some sort of curriculum-based learning is likely to be necessary.
 By increasing the complexity of the task specifications, we were generally able to achieve better, more stable, and lower-variance behavior.